the-learning-machine/ml-book.com/_docs/mindmap.md

 ---
-title: Navigation bar
+title: ML Mind Map
 subtitle: This document covers the setup and options of theme feature described in the doc title
-author: sara
+author: andrew
 tags: [setup]
-permalink: /aaaa
+permalink:
 ---

 Set in the main navigation links in `_data/navigation_header.yml`: